How to remove shellac nail polish on a budget

 Steps to remove your Shellac nail polish

-The following steps will show you just how you can remove your shellac nail polish, whether it is because your nails have new growth or you just wanting a change of color for your nails.
+The following steps will show you just how you can remove your shellac nail polish, whether it is because your nails have new growth or you just want a change of colour for your nails.

 - First you'll start with the kitchen foil.
 I recommend using a noteworthy brand such as Tesco, don't use the microwavable type.
 Cut away a strip of the kitchen foil just about twice the length of your fingertip.
 Fold it half of its length ensuring the polished side is on the inside.
 Then cut into segments of no more than three inches in length.
 You're going to make 10 of these, one for each finger.

 - Next, take your round cotton pads and cut each one on half so you'll have ten semicircular cotton pads.
 Now fold each one in half.

 - Place some of the acetone on each semicircular pad, one at a time and apply it to each nail.
 You'll need to ensure that the pad is placed firmly and touching against the entire nail.
 Secure the pad in place by wrapping a piece of the previously made three-inch foil strip firmly around your fingertip.
 You can then tape the foil around your finger to be more secure.